OpenTechSchool/html-css-beginners/core/underground.md

 a few ways to do this:

 * Sequester one in a non-violent, friendly way, and ask nicely.
-* Check the "Forks" on the `stevenfarlie/berlin-underground` repository.
+* Check the "Forks" on the `OpenTechSchool/underground` repository.
 There will be coaches on there.
 * Kindly ask one of your friendly co-students for some assistance.

-Your coach will have a `berlin-underground` repository of their very own.
+Your coach will have an `underground` repository of their very own.
 This is the one you'll need to contribute to.
-Then the coach will forward your changes, and the changes of others, to the Grand Poobah.
+Then the coach will forward your changes, and the changes of others, to the Oligarchs' repository.

 # Fork this!